the metaphysical blossoming period

 The wish is the father to the thought, and as a result many priests went further than they perceived in reality.

-They fantasised that it was a pleasure.
+They fantasised that it was sheer delight.

 The high priests established disciplinary measures in order to restrain that imagination.